reframejs/reframe/docs/usage-manual.template.md

 };
 ~~~

+We call the exported JavaScript object a *page object*.
+Every page is defined by such page object.

-It is important to save the page with a filename ending with `.html.js`.
+Note that it is important to save the page object as a filename that ends with `.html.js`.
 We will discuss later why.

+Let's now run our Hello World page.
-We make use of the reframe CLI and we need React, so let's install these two
+For that we will use the reframe CLI and we need React, so let's install these two

 ~~~shell
 npm install -g @reframe/cli